dell-democenter/dell-democenter.github.io/0499/Readme_v4.1.md

-## vm's did not get DHCP ip adress
+## vm's did not get DHCP ip address
 - networking issue in the underlying democenter infrastructure.
 - cancel the lab and deploy a new one